totallynotbrent/nuFor/docs/README.md

 # docs

-This directory holds the documentation site content, one Markdown file per topic.
-The site is built with Quartz (tooling in `docs-site/`) and deployed to GitHub Pages.
-Start at [`index.md`](index.md); the topic pages live under `numerics/`, `formats/`, and `research/` and cover the architecture, equations, data formats, and design decisions of the project.
+This directory holds the project's documentation, one Markdown file per
+topic: how the solver is structured, the governing equations, the case file format, and the design decisions behind the code.
+Start at [`index.md`](index.md); topic pages live under `numerics/` and `formats/`.